Nifty50 slides below 17,600 dragged by financial, auto and IT shares — rupee near 80 vs dollar

 The Sensex fell as much as 546.7 points or 0.9 percent to 59,099.4 in the first few minutes of trade and the Nifty50 slipped to as low as 17,582.4, down 176.1 points or one percent from its previous close.

-Kotak Mahindra Bank, Cipla, Hindalco, Divi's and UPL were the top laggards in the Nifty50 basket.
+A total of 41 stocks in the Nifty50 basket slipped below the flatline.
+Kotak Mahindra Bank, Cipla, Hindalco, Divi's and UPL were the top laggards.

+Bajaj Auto, Dr Reddy's, IndusInd, Tech Mahindra and Coal India — trading up to 0.8 percent lower at the open — were also among the blue-chip losers.

+On the other hand, Hindustan Unilever, Adani Ports, Reliance, UltraTech and Bajaj Finance — rising up to half a percent — were among the top gainers.

 Global markets